bloomberg/pystack/README.md

-  --native-all   Include native (C) frames from threads not registered with the interpreter (implies --native) --locals       Show local variables for each frame in the stack trace --exhaustive   Use all possible methods to obtain the Python stack info (may be slow)
+  --native-all   Include native (C) frames from threads not registered with the interpreter (implies --native) --locals       Show local variables for each frame in the stack trace --exhaustive   Use all possible methods to obtain the Python stack info (may be slow) --self         Introspect the same process that invoke this program
 ```

 To use PyStack, you just need to provide the PID of the process: